microsoft/charticulator.com/_docs/02_user_interaction.md

 {% include image.html src="/images/docs/image-scale.png" alt="Binding Images with Image Scale" width="500px" center="1" %}

-<h3>Adding a Legend</h3>
+<p>&nbsp;</p>{: style="line-height: 6pt;" }
+<h4>Adding a legend</h4>{: style="color: darkblue; line-height: 0pt;" }
 Legends visualize the scales used in a chart.
-Charticulator currently uses a predefined legend for each scale type.
-You can add a lenged to the chart by clicking on the "Add Legend" button from a scales panel. ({% include videocallout.html src="/videos/tutorials/tutorial4.mp4" timeRange="13.27,14.50" openTutorial="tutorial4" %})
+Charticulator currently uses a predefined legend for each scale type: color legend for categorical data; color legend for numerical data; and range legend for numerical data.
+You can add a lenged to the chart by clicking on the "Add Legend" button from a scale view. ({% include videocallout.html src="/videos/tutorials/tutorial4.mp4" timeRange="13.27,14.90" openTutorial="tutorial4" %})

+As for categorical data, you can create a scale and a corresponding legend in two ways.
+As described above, when you bind a data column to a visual properly, Charticulator automatically creates a scale using data values from the column and allows you to add its legend to the chart.
+In addition, you can a scale and a corresponding legend using data column names: in this case, the legend is automatically added to the canvas. ({% include videocallout.html src="/videos/tutorials/tutorial12.mp4" timeRange="0.55,5.30" openTutorial="tutorial12" %}) You can edit the color mapping by toggling a scale view from the *Attributes Panel*. ({% include videocallout.html src="/videos/tutorials/tutorial12.mp4" timeRange="6.55,16.05" openTutorial="tutorial12" %})

+{% include image.html src="/images/docs/legend-column-names.png" alt="Creating a Legend using Column Names" width="700px" center="1" %}

+<p>&nbsp;</p>{: style="line-height: 6pt;" }
+<h4>Reusing a scale</h4>{: style="color: darkblue; line-height: 0pt;" }
+Charticulator enables you to reuse an exising scale.
+You can drag a scale from the *Scales Panel* and drop it into the target zones in the *Attributes Panel*.
+In addition, Charticulator tries to resue an exising scale automatically, when appropriate.
+For example, when you bind a `Country` column to the color of text (after biniding it to the color of the corresponding bar), Charticulator reuses the scale created for the bar's fill color.

+{% include image.html src="/images/docs/scale-reuse.png" alt="Scale Reuse" width="700px" center="1" %}

 <h3>Data-Driven Visibility</h3>